 Yes, that’s right.
-The first thing you need to remember is that FDDs are big, scary, legal documents.
+As a franchisor, the first thing you need to remember is that FDDs are big, scary legal documents.
 The FDD is a mandatory legal disclosure document that includes so much information and will usually overwhelm your franchisee candidates.
-Of course, you have to send prospective franchisees your FDD at some point, but if it’s the focal point of your sales process, then you’re making a mistake.
-There needs to be a process that starts with a franchise sales website, a digital brochure guide, and videos.
+Of course you have to send prospective franchisees your FDD at some point – but if it’s the focal point of your sales process, then you’re making a mistake.
+There needs to be a process in place that starts with a franchise sales website, a digital brochure guide and videos to show prospective franchisees.

 Display Your Franchise Sales Process on Your Website

-Starting with your franchise sales website or webpage on your consumer website, this should include information about why your offering is compelling, information about your team, and a call to action to learn more or download your brochure or guide.
+Your franchise sales website, or the webpage on your consumer website, should include information about why your franchise offering is compelling.
+Make sure to provide information about your team and a call to action to learn more or download your brochure or guide.

-Have engaging videos about your brand and you telling your story as a founder.
-This should all be bundled together as you communicate with interested franchisee candidates.
-Get your franchise sales process in order where you clearly communicate and demonstrate a framework of your opportunity including:
+It’s also a good idea to feature engaging videos about your brand on your website, including one of yourself telling your story as the founder.
+This content should all be bundled together as you communicate with interested franchisee candidates.

 5 Steps for Selling Franchises

-Your franchise sales website should be transparent and reflect your process so candidates know what to expect.
-Educate your candidates about the steps and process for ownership and give them a roadmap of what they should expect when they contact you.
+Your franchise sales website should be transparent and reflect your process so that candidates know what to expect.
+Educate your candidates about the steps and process for franchise ownership, and give them a roadmap of what they should expect when they contact you.